game-ci/documentation/docs/github/v2/06-remote-builder.md

 - `AWS_DEFAULT_REGION` (should be the same AWS region as the base stack e.g `eu-west-2`)

 _Note:_
-_This enables us to access AWS resources from the GitHub builder._
+_This enables us to access AWS resources from Unity Builder._

 ### GitHub Access Token